Here’s Why There’s Snow Place Like The French Alps For A Last Minute Winter Break

 It’s easy for UK travellers to reach the French ski resorts of Les Arcs, Courchevel, Méribel and Val d’Isère by the special Eurostar ski train which runs from London St Pancras station on Saturdays between December-April and direct on Friday evenings from January-April.

-To be honest, I wouldn’t recommend driving to the French Alps unless you well versed with navigating in winter weather.
+To be honest, I wouldn’t recommend driving to the French Alps unless you are well versed with navigating in winter weather.
 Road conditions can turn quickly and the stress of being at the wheel for hours on end will take away from the relaxing experience of your snow-filled escape.